sensible-hq/sensible-docs/readme-sync/v0/layout-based-extractions/5000 - concepts/1600 - file-types.md

 Using the Sensible app, you can extract data from the following file types:

 - PDF
-- Microsoft Word documents (DOC and DOCX)
+- Microsoft Word documents (DOC and DOCX).

 ### Sensible SDKs and API